Coronavirus – COVID-19 Disinfection

 If C.diff, MRSA, or Staph are exposed to a home, business or school, we are able to clean the most common affected areas with the proper cleaners to assist in preventing the transfer of the disease.

-Formerly known as methicillin-resistant Staphylococcus aureus, is a type ofstaph bacteria that is resistant to certain antibiotics, like oxacillin, penicillin, and amoxicillin.
+Formerly known as methicillin-resistant Staphylococcus aureus, is a type ofstaph bacteria that is resistant to certain antibiotics.
 Most of the infections are skin infections; however, the more severe and life-threatening infections will occur in healthcare facilities.
 We use a proprietary decontaminates and cleaners to removes this bacteria from any hard surfaces.
 Soft surfaces must be removed and disposed of according to the protocol set out by the California Department of Public Health.

 Hepatitis A, B & C